thereeceshow/Resources/docs to turn into wiki pages/projects/laravel-library.md

 Create a webpage that acts as a hub for librarians to know the status of books in their library, and update books and their information

-For this project we will be using Composer to generate a Laravel project, and adding an artisan preset to use React.js in our laravel project to create components to put onto blade.php files
+For this project we will be using Composer to generate a Laravel project, and adding an artisan preset to use React in our laravel project to create components to put onto blade.php files

 You will not be able to host this site on github, but you will still store github versioning online, so to learn about how to properly [link a repo created on the command line with an existing repo you created on the GitHub website, click here](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line)